CodeIntelligenceTesting/jazzer.js/docs/architecture.md

 is invoked with the name of a _fuzz target_ module and possible fuzzer options.
 As a first step it loads a
 [native plugin](https://nodejs.org/api/addons.html#wrapping-c-objects) Node.js
-addon, _fuzzer plugin_, to interact with libFuzzer and registers a `require` hook, _interceptor_, to instrument subsequently loaded code.
+addon, _fuzzer plugin_, to interact with libFuzzer and registers instrumentation hooks to transform subsequently loaded code.

-The _interceptor_ transforms code using [Babel](https://babeljs.io/) to provide feedback to the fuzzer in multiple ways.
-It extends the loaded code to gather coverage statistics so that the fuzzer can detect when new code paths are reached.
-And it also intercepts comparison functions, like `==` or `!=`, to detect the parts of the provided input that should be mutated and in what way.
+For CJS modules, a `require` hook (via `istanbul-lib-hook`) intercepts loading.
+For ES modules (Node >= 20.6), a loader hook registered via `module.register()` intercepts `import` statements in a dedicated loader thread.

+Both paths use [Babel](https://babeljs.io/) to transform source code, inserting coverage counters so the fuzzer can detect new code paths, and comparison hooks (for `==`, `!=`, etc.) so the fuzzer can mutate input toward specific values.
 Available feedback methods are defined in libFuzzer's [hook interface definitions](https://github.com/llvm/llvm-project/blob/main/compiler-rt/include/sanitizer/common_interface_defs.h).